Melimet/Birdnest-Solution/README.md

 ## Improvements
 - For improved scalability, backend could be split in to two separate entities: A poller api that polls the provided apis and writes the pilot info into database and a simple express backend that responds to frontend's api requests.
 - Testing could be expanded by quite alot.
-- Now that the application polls once every second, timestamps update even though they shouldn't.
+- ~~Now that the application polls once every second, timestamps update even though they shouldn't.~~ Fixed